tomomano/aws-cdk-dojo/ecs_simple_web_app/tutorial/README.md

 cdk deploy
 ```

-Once deployment is complete (which will take several minutes), try to access the `ExternalDNS` using your browser.
+Once deployment is complete (which will take several minutes), try to access the `ExternalDNS` (which will be shown in the output of cdk deploy) using your browser.
 You will see a nice message with random greeting and name, which will change each time you refresh the page!

 ![Result](imgs/result.png)